API Manager

 The API Manager also supports configuration of common headers and parameters through the API Common Fields section.
 These fields provide a centralized way to define shared headers and parameters across all APIs.

-• Any headers or parameters defined here are automatically populated in all APIs, including the Test API.
+Any headers or parameters defined here are automatically populated in all APIs, including the Test API.

-• Even if the common fields are not explicitly saved, they are dynamically applied during usage in draft mode for testing purposes.
+Even if the common fields are not explicitly saved, they are dynamically applied during usage in draft mode for testing purposes.
 Make sure to click save to save the changes.

 API Testing in API Manager

-• Click the “Test” button located on the right side of the Request URL section, or go to the “Test Details” tab in the API sidebar.
+You can test the API you're developing directly within API Manager.
+Click the “Test” button located on the right side of the Request URL section, or go to the “Test Details” tab in the API sidebar.
+This will open the Test Area on the same page, where you can either:

-• Select an existing credential, or
+Select an existing credential. (or)

-• Manually enter credentials to test the API.
+Manually enter credentials to test the API.

-Once ready, click the “Test” button to trigger the API call.
-The test results will be displayed below, including:
+Once configured, click the “Test” button to trigger the API call.

 Last updated